• Instagram

 Note: Before the chocolate hardens, you can give the cookies a light sprinkle of sea salt.
 Once the chocolate sets, it will be too late for the salt to stick.

-Green cookies dipped in chocolate with sea salt.
+Rows of green cookies dipped in chocolate with sea salt sprinkled on top.

 More Matcha Treats